red-robby/red-robby.github.io/README.md

 quarto preview <directory>
 ```

 Here, ``<directory>`` denotes the path to the repository.
-See [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) if you're new to Git and are unsure how to clone (download) it.
+See [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) if you're new to Git and unsure of how to clone (download) it.

 ## Package Dependencies